braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/implementation_guide.md

 ##### Saving User Attributes

-When saving user attributes, it is recommended to create a custom object to decipher what type of attribute is being updated (email, first_name, phone_number, etc.).
-The object should be compatible with being stored/retrieved from UserDefaults.
+When saving user attributes, it is recommended to create a custom object to decipher what type of attribute is being updated (`email`, `first_name`, `phone_number`, etc.).
+The object should be compatible with being stored/retrieved from `UserDefaults`.
 See the `UserAttribute` helper file for one example of how to accomplish this.

-1. Initialize an encoded UserAttribute object with the corresponding type
+1. Initialize an encoded `UserAttribute` object with the corresponding type
-2. Initialize userDefaults to retrieve and store the event data
+2. Initialize `userDefaults` to retrieve and store the event data
 3. If there is an existing array, append new data to the existing array and save
-4. If there is not an existing array, save the new array to userDefaults
+4. If there is not an existing array, save the new array to `userDefaults`

 {% subtabs global %}
 {% subtab Swift %}